 When Is TTOT Considered?

-TTOT is considered for any person who is on long-term oxygen therapy, desires an improvement in oxygen-flow requirements, is willing to participate in the program and will care for their catheter.
-Talk to your health care provider about whether TTOT is a good option for you.
+TTO is considered for any person who is on long-term oxygen therapy and desires an improvement in oxygen requirements.
+Talk to your health care provider about whether TTO is a good option for you.

 Suggested candidates for TTOT include people who: